 Our Salford correspondent Jim, who introduced us to this site and accompanied us on the walk, noted that when he used to work in the area the moor was mostly just open grassland.
 In recent years we can see the ecological process of ‘succession’ happening.
 This is where new plant species move in and displace the old ones.
 First to displace the grass species on sandy soil is Heather and Gorse, and we can see both of these in abundance now.
 Once these are established then trees start to grow, with Silver Birch always the first to colonize.
 Other broadleaves have already started to follow, including Oak.
 If left ungrazed and uncut, the trees will become the dominant species in the next two decades, turning the moor into a woodland.
 The moor has already been designated a Site of Biological Importance and a Local Nature Reserve, with a Friends of Kersal Moor volunteer group (see their webpage here ).

-In the 1200s there was a dispute between the cell and the Rector of Manchester, Albert de Nevill.
+In the early 1200s, there was a dispute between the cell and the Rector of Manchester, Albert de Nevill.
 This was over the right to collect tithes, offerings and payments given to the cell’s chapel and cemetery.
 An agreement was reached whereby no parishioners could be buried or make offerings at Kersal without paying compensation to the Rector of Manchester’s church.
 The cell also could not admit parishioners to the sacraments given by the monks, which were carried out once a day.
-Finally it had to give the Rector a gift of two candles of one and a half pounds of wax every year!
+Finally, it had to give the Rector a gift of two candles of one and a half pounds of wax every year.

 There is good evidence that the house we see today is built on the site of the original Cell, pretty soon after Willoughby bought it.
 (Thirty sandstone blocks were discovered in a recent excavation that would have come from the priory.)
 It is a ‘cruick-framed’ construction (like so many medieval halls and barns were) and the roof timbers date from the early 1500s.
 Inside is a plaster wall painting from the same century.
 This has been described by a local newspaper as featuring “many weird creatures, notably a lion’s head in the centre, and two grinning faces, one on either side.
 Toads, fish, snakes, and several unknown creatures are also represented”.

-Its most famous resident was the writer John Byron.
-He’s best known for inventing a form of shorthand writing and for his hymn Christians, Awake.
+Its most famous resident was the writer John Byrom who lived there in the 1700s.
+He’s best known for inventing a form of shorthand writing and for his hymn Christians Awake!
 He also wrote poems in local Lancashire dialect.
 Here’s a snippet where one of his characters gives his views on what makes a good sermon…

 But I ha’ thou’t sometimes haooever good/ A sarmon meeght be better, if it wou’d /